Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Calibration

 \subsection{Productivity and wealth shocks}

-We use hourly real wage from the Panel Study of Income Dynamics (PSID) to estimate the persistence, $\rho_s$, and the standard deviation, $\sigma_s$ of the productivity process.
-Our estimation strategy closely follows \cite{setty2021provision}.
-We run a standard Mincer wage regression of log wages on the demographic controls, including education, labor market experience, race, marital status, year, and state fixed effects for a sample of men 25 years and older.
-We then use the obtained residuals to estimate an AR(1) regression by utilizing the panel dimension of the PSID data.
-The estimated regression is at a biennial frequency, given that the PSID data is available once every two years.
+We use hourly real wages from the PSID to estimate the persistence, $\rho_s$, and the standard deviation, $\sigma_s$ of the productivity process.
+Our estimation strategy follows \cite{setty2021provision}.
+We run a Mincer regression of log wages on demographic controls and year and state fixed effects.
+The demographic controls include education, labor market experience, race, and marital status.
+We restrict the sample to men aged 25 and older.
+We then use the residuals obtained to estimate an AR(1) regression using the panel dimension of the PSID data.
+The estimated regression operates on a biennial frequency since the PSID data is released every two years.
 We assign the quarterly adjusted coefficient of the AR(1) regression as the persistence of the idiosyncratic productivity process.
 The standard deviation of the productivity process corresponds to the standard deviation of the residuals from the AR(1) regression after adjusting for the model frequency.
-We estimate the quarterly persistence, $\rho_s$, to be 0.9411 and the corresponding standard deviation, $\sigma_s$, as equal to 0.1680.\footnote{We follow \citet{setty2021provision} to have only men in the sample.
-We also calculate the AR(1) processes, including men and women from PSID.
-The resulting $\rho_s$ is unchanged from the men-only sample (0.9411), and $\sigma_s$ is slightly lower (0.1671) than the men-only sample.}
+We estimate the quarterly persistence, $\rho_s$, to be 0.9411 and the corresponding standard deviation, $\sigma_s$, to be 0.1680.\footnote{We follow \citet{setty2021provision} to have only men in the sample.
+We also estimate the AR(1) process to include both men and women from PSID.
+The resulting $\rho_s$ is unchanged (0.9411), and $\sigma_s$ is slightly lower (0.1671) than the men-only sample.}

-Following \cite{mukoyama2010welfare}, our model also features extreme wealth shocks to capture the mass of people having zero wealth.
-The race-specific probability of losing one's wealth, $\epsilon_R$, is calibrated to be 0.0179 for black workers and 0.0086 for white workers.
-They capture the empirical moments that around 18\% of black workers and 7\% white workers have zero wealth \citep{nakajima2021monetary}.
+Following \cite{mukoyama2010welfare}, our model also features extreme wealth shocks to capture the mass of people with zero wealth.
+The race-specific probability of losing one's wealth, $\epsilon_R$, is calibrated to be 0.0179 for black workers and 0.0088 for white workers.
+They capture the empirical moments that around 18\% of black workers and 7\% of white workers have zero wealth \citep{nakajima2021monetary}.